 Finding the Best Places to Retire Since 2006!

-In Idaho's scenic panhandle, 60 miles south of British Columbia, the rugged but hip town of Sandpoint (population 7,400) is an outdoor recreation Paradise that has been "discovered."
-It has won national accolades for its natural beauty and has been named by Rand McNally as the most beautiful small town in America.
+In Idaho's scenic panhandle, 60 miles south of British Columbia, Sandpoint (population 9,000) is an outdoor recreation hub.
+It has won national accolades for its natural beauty and is noted as one of the country's top outdoor towns.
+Rand McNally has called it the most beautiful small town in America.

-It is easy to understand why since Sandpoint sits along the northern shore of Lake Pend Oreille (Pon-da-ray), a sparkling, 43-mile long body of water that is surrounded by blue-hued mountains.
-Boaters, hikers, fishermen, students (North Idaho College has a small campus here) and snow skiers (Schweitzer Mountain Ski Resort is nearby) all seem to love it here.
-The town is also popular with retirees in search of laid back Western living, simply breathtaking scenery and a cool climate.
+It is easy to understand why since Sandpoint sits along the northern shore of sparkling Lake Pend Oreille, a 43-mile long body of water surrounded by blue-hued mountains.
+Boaters, hikers, fishermen, students (North Idaho College has a small campus here) and snow skiers (Schweitzer Mountain Ski Resort is nearby) all love it here.
+The town is also popular with retirees in search of laid back Western living, gorgeous scenery and a cool climate.

-In fact, 37% of the population is age 45 or better, and 22% of all residents hold at least a four year college degree.
-Most residents tilt to the right politically.
-Sandpoint has grown by 50% within the last decade or two but still has little racial diversity.
+In fact, 37% of the population is age 45 or better, and 25% of all residents hold at least a four year college degree.
+Most locals tilt to the right politically.
+Sandpoint has grown 18% within the last decade but still has little racial diversity.

-The cost of living is 8% above the national average, and the median home price is $220,000.
-Housing stock includes chalets, bungalows, Craftsmans, cabins and others.
+The cost of living is 30% above the national average, and the median home price is $595,000, reflecting a 2% increase from a year ago.
+Housing stock includes Alpine chalets, bungalows, Craftsmans, cabins and others.

-Sandpoint has gained somewhat of a resort atmosphere.
-The attractive downtown has restaurants, shops, coffee houses, real estate offices, pedestrians and pubs (Big Sky Moose Drool Brown Ale is a favorite beverage).
+Sandpoint has a bit of a resort atmosphere.
+The trendy downtown boasts restaurants, shops, coffee houses, offices, art galleries and pubs (Big Sky Moose Drool Brown Ale is a favorite beverage).
 The brick buildings date from the 19th-century and are in good shape.

 Bonner General Hospital is a non-profit facility with 48 beds and provides 24-hour emergency care, home health care, cancer treatment, urgent care, comprehensive rehabilitation services and a helicopter response service.
 It is accredited by the Joint Commission, and Medicare patients are accepted.
 Another 10 hospitals are within 100 miles.